AssPennyFoundation/AssPennies/README.md

 ![AssPennies](http://i.imgur.com/X4coDlS.png)

 ## What are AssPennies?
 Every time a penny passes through your hands, stick it up your ass... and then spend it.
 You don't just stick 'em up your ass, you spend them.
-It's a long-term stragegy.
+It's a long-term strategy.

 Seriously though, AssPennies are a scrypt cryptocurrency built from FooCoin:
 https://github.com/RazorLove/foocoin